telekom/netplanner/README.md

 $ netplanner --help
 usage: netplanner [-h] [--version] [--config CONFIG] [--debug] [--local] [--only-sriov] [--reload] [--only-networkd] [--output OUTPUT]
-                  {configure,apply} ...
+                  {configure,apply,generate} ...

 options:
   -h, --help            show this help message and exit --version             show program's version number and exit --config CONFIG       Defines the path to the configuration file or directory.
   --debug               Enables debug logging.
   --local               This templates the configuration into a local directory --only-sriov          This only runs sriov configuration on supported interfaces.
   --reload              This reloads networkd and networkctl via systemd.
   --only-networkd       This templates only networkd configuration files.
   --output OUTPUT       The output directory to which the files will be written.

 subcommands:
   valid subcommands

+  {configure,apply,generate}
-  {configure,apply}  sub-command help
+                        sub-command help
-    configure        Configure Network Adapters flawlessly with the knowledge of the netplanner. apply            Configure Network Adapters flawlessly with the knowledge of the netplanner.
+    configure           Configure Network Adapters flawlessly with the knowledge of the netplanner. apply               Configure Network Adapters flawlessly with the knowledge of the netplanner. generate            Configure Network Adapters flawlessly with the knowledge of the netplanner.
 ```

 ## Examples Directory